NEMALIMAHESH/M3_group_14/Project_1/1_Requirements/README.md

       * Transmitter
       * Receiver
 ## Transmitter:
----
-The RKE key fob contains the transmitter in it to transfer the signals to the automobile.
+*The RKE key fob contains the transmitter in it to transfer the signals to the automobile.
 Instead of key fob we can also use other ID device with RKE integrated.
 ## Receiver:
----
 The reciever will be placed on to the Body Control ECU of the automobile or in anyother ECU with integrated RKE.

 ## Functionality: